cosyfluf/Hillclimb/README.md

 ## License

-This project is under the MIT License (or whatever license you choose).
+This project is under the Apache 2.0 License